robtweed/ewd-qoper8-cache/README.md

 ## ewd-qoper8-cache

-This module may be used to simplifiy the integration of the InterSystems Cache database with ewd-qoper8 worker process modules
+This module may be used to simplifiy the integration of the InterSystems Cache database with ewd-qoper8 worker process modules.
+It additionally loads the ewd-document-store module to provide a very powerful and natural JavaScript interface to the underlying
+Global Storage database engine within Cache.

 ## Installing